 Brother against Brother, Neighbor against Neighbor

-War is always hell but a civil war arguably resides in the lowest circle of that particular hell.
+War is always destructive, but a civil war is arguably more so.
 A civil war tears apart a country in the most literal way, setting the participants against each other along cultural, geographic, religious or political lines.

 Sadly, even parent may be turned against child.
 Civil wars oftentimes result in the births of entirely new nations or even several new nations and are always conflicts of unparalleled chaos and uncertainty.